Be intentional in how you celebrate the holidays this year by creating a Thanksgiving itinerary full of fun family activities!

 The parade usually starts at 9 and wraps up around 12 with Santa waving hello to mark the start of the Christmas season.
 We usually like to have it on in the background just to make our morning more festive.

-3. Decorate a gratitude tree
+3. Do a few gratitude activities

 4. Set out a few snack trays